 Thankfully, the oil well makes money despite your poor analytics.
 But that’s no way to scale or compete in the long-term.

-Months back, I had the opportunity to interview one of the brightest minds in predictive analytics.
+Last year, we interviewed one of the brightest minds in predictive analytics.
 Ramesh Menon, Vice President of Product at Infoworks.io, explained how his company deploys their Autonomous Data Engine product across a large oil and natural gas company.

-Neither you nor I plan to drill 5,000 feet below the earth’s surface.
+We don’t plan to drill 5,000 feet below the earth’s surface.
 But that doesn’t mean we can’t learn a lesson from the application of predictive analytics on oil wells.

 Poor Web Analytics Is a Losing Proposition